Approximating Minimum Cost Connectivity Orientation and Augmentation: Integrality Gap

 as required.
 Now consider the cut $S_i$.
 The arcs entering it are $(u_{i},u_{i-1})$, $(v_{i+1},v_i)$ and $(u_n,v_1)$.
 The total fractional value entering this cut is exactly

 as required.
 Hence, the optimal value of LP has objective at most $\frac{1}{n}$. \end{proof}

-\begin{remark} To extend the integrality for any $k\geq 2$, we can add a $k-2$ parallel directed Hamiltonian cycles $(u_1,\ldots,u_n,v_n,\ldots,v_1,u_1)$.
+\begin{remark} To extend the integrality for any $k\geq 2$, we can add $k-2$ parallel directed Hamiltonian cycles $(u_1,\ldots,u_n,v_n,\ldots,v_1,u_1)$.
 A simple check shows that the total supply and demand of the fundamental cuts increases by exactly $(k-2)(2n-1)$, thus giving an integrality gap example for connectivity requirement of $k$. \end{remark}

-\remark{It can also be shown that the fractional solution is an extreme point of \eqref{lp:3}.
-This can be used to show that \eqref{lp:2} is not amenable for iterative rounding.
-Indeed, we define the set of edges $E'$ to be the union of $E$ and the underlying undirected edge set of $A$, end $E^*=E'\cup\{e_r\}$; we set $x_{uv}=y_{uv}=1$ on the arcs in $A$.
-This then gives an extreme point of \eqref{lp:2} with the single edge in $E^*\setminus E$ having $x_{e_r}=\frac 1n$. }
+\begin{remark} It can also be shown that the fractional solution is an extreme point of \eqref{lp:3}.
+This can be used to show that \eqref{lp:2} for the Minimum Cost $f$-Orientable Subgraph Problem is not amenable for iterative rounding.
+Indeed, in place of $E$ in \eqref{lp:2} we take the union of $E$ and the underlying undirected edge set of $A$, and $E^*=\{e_r\}$; we set $x_{uv}=y_{uv}=1$ on the arcs in $A$.
+This then gives an extreme point of \eqref{lp:2} with the single edge in $E^*$ having $x_{e_r}=\frac 1n$. \end{remark}